Schwank-Lab/CRISPR-PAMdb/README.md

 ### Setting up the Conda Environment
 In order to run the pipeline, you need to have [conda](https://docs.conda.io/projects/conda/en/latest/user-guide/install/index.html) installed.
 Create the environment using the provided yaml file.
 Adapt the path to the location of the repository.
+Please note that the conda environment can only be created on the following platforms: osx64, win32, win64, linux32, linux64, linux-aarch64, linux-s390x and linux-ppc64le, due to limited availability of the package [_libgcc_mutex](https://anaconda.org/anaconda/_libgcc_mutex).
 ```sh
 conda env create -f ~/path/to/CRISPR-PAMdb/snakemake_pipeline/envs/environment.yml
 ```